akhilaballal017/Pulse-Fitness-Data-Analytics-System/README.md

 ## Project Overview

-This project was developed as part of a university database and analytics assignment.
-The goal was to design and implement a relational database system for Pulse Fitness, a modern fitness center offering memberships, personal training sessions, and group fitness classes.
+The goal of this project was to design and implement a relational database system for Pulse Fitness, a modern fitness center offering memberships, personal training sessions, and group fitness classes.

-The project focuses on solving real-world business problems using SQL and data analytics techniques.
-It demonstrates database design, data modelling, SQL development, and business reporting skills.
-The database was designed to support operational management and provide insights that help improve customer engagement, optimize resource allocation, and increase business revenue.
+The project demonstrates SQL database design, data modelling, business analytics, and reporting skills.
+The database was created to support operational management and generate insights to improve customer engagement, resource allocation, and revenue growth.

-## Project Task
+## Project Objectives
 - Design a relational database for a fitness center
 - Implement tables, relationships, and constraints using SQL
 - Populate the database with realistic sample data